Company Interviews

 OpenAI and Anthropic Software Engineer Interview Guide 2026

-coding. ninety minutes. nothing like classic whiteboard problems. they told me to build a key-value store.
-SET GET DELETE to start, then filtered scans, then TTL expiration with timestamps, then file persistence with compression. four stages each one stacked on the last and my interviewer kept tacking on constraints the SECOND i finished a stage, like a coworker who keeps changing the spec on you mid-sprint. drove me insane.
-Nadia said her OpenAI screen ran the same way, one hour building something real.
-OpenAI also does this deep-dive thing where you present a system you built and they rip apart every choice you made which sounds terrifying honestly.
+The coding round is ninety minutes and nothing like classic whiteboard problems.
+They told me to build a key-value store.
+SET GET DELETE to start, then filtered scans, then TTL expiration with timestamps, then file persistence with compression.
+Four stages, each one stacked on the last, and my interviewer kept tacking on constraints the second I finished a stage, like a coworker who keeps changing the spec on you mid sprint.

-the part that wrecked me in coding was not the problems. it was talking through my approach. when i do normal programming i experiment and start writing with the idea that i will refactor later. you cannot do that when you have ninety minutes and someone watching you and adding requirements every fifteen minutes. on my second attempt i forced myself to slow down. like i would repeat the question back in my own words and build a few example inputs before writing anything.
-Nadia actually drilled me on this, she would stop me mid sentence and go "ok but what are the corner cases" and i would have to think about it out loud. started outlining my approach and thinking about complexity before touching the keyboard. even confirming with the interviewer that the direction seemed reasonable before i started typing. then writing slowly and debugging with my own examples after. it felt painfully slow in practice but it actually made me faster because i stopped going down wrong paths and having to rewrite everything.
+She drilled me on this, she would stop me mid sentence and go "ok but what are the corner cases" and I would have to think about it out loud.
+I started outlining my approach and thinking about complexity before touching the keyboard, even confirming with the interviewer that the direction seemed reasonable before I started typing, then writing slowly and debugging with my own examples after.
+It felt painfully slow in practice but it actually made me faster, because I stopped going down wrong paths and having to rewrite everything.

-timeline stuff since people always ask.
+Timeline stuff since people always ask.
 Anthropic took about three weeks from recruiter call to answer.
-Nadia said OpenAI took six weeks which almost killed her, she was refreshing her email like a maniac.
-Anthropic splits the onsite into two separate half-day sessions, two or three rounds each.
-OpenAI does one long day. ghosting between stages is normal at both. recruiters are buried. if you get an offer ask for thirty to forty five minutes with one of the interviewers. have a meeting just for asking questions. listen carefully because at that point they are selling you.
+She said OpenAI took six weeks which almost killed her.
+Anthropic splits the final round into two separate half day sessions, two or three rounds each.
+OpenAI does one long day.
+Ghosting between stages is normal at both.
+Recruiters are buried.
+If you get an offer ask for thirty to forty five minutes with one of the interviewers, have a meeting just for asking questions, listen carefully because at that point they are selling you.

 Ready to Ace Your Next Interview?